 Zion United Methodist Church: Wishek

 By Rev. Edward Parker

-Zion United Methodist Church began as a mission work of the Evangelical
+Zion United Methodist Church began as a mission work of the Evangelical Church in 1905.

 For a number of years, services were held in homes or school houses.

 The Zion rural mission was established west of Wishek, the Ebenezer or “Gruebele” mission southwest of Wishek.
 At first they were served by pastors from Linton and Ashley.

 A preaching place was established in Wishek in 1916, served by Rev. E.C.
 Oeder and Dan Bittner of Lehr.
 A church was built and dedicated in May 1918, under the leadership of Rev. W.L.
 Martin.